 This tool can be used as a resource for finding current school safety legislation.
 Applicable topics are listed below with additional resources to help schools meet legal requirements.
 Please be aware that this tool does not provide information about all laws, rather it focuses on mandates related to school safety and security.
 Refer to the Texas Legislature for all applicable legislation.

 The Standards continue to provide criteria to support school districts in developing, implementing, and sustaining a comprehensive school emergency management program.
 To remain relevant, the Standards receive a regular review and biennial updates with input from school and community stakeholders involved in keeping schools safe and secure.
 The Standards remain a living document and at each review meeting, the Center seeks stakeholder input to ensure that the Standards remain a viable tool, reflective of the ever-changing demands that are part of keeping schools safe and secure.

 Law Enforcement in Schools

-Policing America's Schools-Education Week Research Center's analysis of the most recent federal civil rights data, has been released Education Week's Policing America's Schools project.
-The series includes in-depth reporting and data analysis about policing and arrest rates in schools across the U.S. In addition, Education Week has also released a powerful interactive data tool that allows users to look at enrollment data, arrest rates, referrals to law enforcement, and presence of school-based law enforcement officers for most public schools in the U.S.
+Policing America's Schools-Education Week Research Center's analysis of the most recent federal civil rights data, has been released in Education Week's Policing America's Schools project.
+The series includes in-depth reporting and data analysis about policing and arrest rates in schools across the U.S. In addition, Education Week has also released a powerful interactive data tool that allows users to look at enrollment data, arrest rates, referrals to law enforcement, and the presence of school-based law enforcement officers for most public schools in the U.S.